Nikmaunt/StarWarsCharactersExplorer/README.md

 Deployment link: [GitHub Pages](https://nikmaunt.github.io/StarWarsCharactersExplorer/)

+## URL Routing Explanation

+The '#' symbol in the URL is utilized because of the use of `HashRouter` for GitHub Pages deployment.
+The '#' in the URL helps in maintaining client-side routing without triggering a full page reload.

 ## Objective

 Build a React application that allows users to explore Star Wars characters using React, Redux, and React Router.
 The application should have a main page with a list of characters that can be filtered based on various criteria.
 Additionally, each character should have a clickable link that navigates to a separate page with detailed information.